lsst-dm/cm-service/README.md

 being merged into `main`.
 A release must increment the application version according to semantic versioning (i.e., the use of major-minor-patch version tokens); and must create a matching git tag.

-Note: At this time, release management is not producing changelogs or creating Github "releases".
-Ideally, the release management would occur in the context of CI, but it is presently a manual operation.

 The `make release` target is designed to shepherd the manual release management process:

 1. The version number in `src/lsst/cmservice/__init__.py:__version__` is written according to the new version.

 1. The updated version file is committed to git.

-1. If on a ticket branch, a git tag is created.
-Git tags are not created for prerelease versions (releases made on user branches.)
+1. If on `main`, a git tag is created.
+Git tags are not created for prerelease versions (releases made on user or ticket branches.)

 ## Debugging